Lenses can be confusing, I get it…

 On the other hand, if Nikon made Nikkor Lens without DX on it then you can assume that it is a lens made for a FX format camera.

 Strictly speaking there’s no such thing as a FX lens because it is just the standard for full frame.
-This is why they are not labelled as such.
+This is why they are not labelled as such because it’s just the base model.

-How To Tell If A Third Party Lens Like Tamron Or Sigma Is Made For DX Or FX Format Camera?
+How to Know If Tamron Or Sigma Is Made For DX Or FX Format Camera?

 Di lenses are made for full frame format cameras, so these would be equivalent to FX lenses.